Code of Student Rights and Responsibilities

 - Use or Possession or Marijuana:

-Second Violation: Participation in drug education course, University Housing probation for one (1) year; and/or Level 1 probation for a period of one (1) year; and parental notification, as allowed under FERPA regulations.
+Second Violation: Participation in drug assessment and education course, University Housing probation for one (1) year; and/or Level 1 probation for a period of one (1) year; and parental notification, as allowed under FERPA regulations.

 - Use or Possession of a Controlled Substance Other Than Marijuana: